-This should give you an idea of how many securities trade below what we consider to be penny stocks and how retail investors might limit themselves to only a fraction of good stocks available.
+This should give you an idea of how many securities trade below what we consider penny stocks and how retail investors might limit themselves to only a fraction of good stocks.

-But there are reasons to both consider and disregard penny stocks as viable investments, and I will help you understand both in this article, so you might be able to make more informed investment decisions.
+But there are reasons to consider and disregard penny stocks as viable investments.
+I will help you understand both in this article, so you might be able to make more informed investment decisions.

 What Are Penny Stocks In Canada?

-First of all, penny stocks can be stocks trading for more than $1.
-The term penny stocks to denote the stocks that actually traded for pennies (less than $1) would have made sense about a decade or so ago.
+First, penny stocks can be stocks trading for more than $1.
+The term penny stocks to denote the stocks that traded for pennies (less than $1) would have made sense about a decade ago.

 But thanks to inflation and its inverse relation to a dollar’s buying power, the definition doesn’t mean sense.
 So there is a new threshold (through common consent) of $5, and it also carries official weight, at least across the border.

-There is no official definition of penny stocks in Canada or penny stocks on the TSX, so many financial experts have adopted the US Security Exchange Commission’s (SEC) definition, albeit with a change.
+There is no official definition of penny stocks in Canada or the TSX, so many financial experts have adopted the US Security Exchange Commission’s (SEC) definition, albeit with a change.